crusher-dev/documentation/docs/reference/api/java-embedded.md

 ## InfluxDB sender library

-QuestDB library provides fast and efficient way of sending line protocol messages.
+Crusher library provides fast and efficient way of sending line protocol messages.
 Sender implementation entry point is `io.questdb.cutlass.line.udp.LineProtoSender`, it is fully zero-GC and has latency in a region of 200ns per message.